 Holiday celebrations are important.
 Over the years we've focused mainly on simple, handmade, joy-filled ways of celebrating.
 Our crowd's favorite kind of birthday party typically includes a special birthday snack, a gaggle of kids, and a fun place to run around.
 I encourage my children–and their friends–to give gifts of the heart: treasures from nature, homemade goodies, special handmade items, lovingly selected hand-me-downs, thoughtfully chosen items.
 We've stepped away from commercially prescribed traditions and created our own.
 We have consciously shaped many heartfelt traditions that we can replicate year after year even when the budget is meager.
 Read More »

 LibriVox is a great online source for free audio books.
-This means you and the kids can listen to lots of well known classic fiction, nonfiction, and children’s books — at no cost — right from your personal computer, smart phone, or tablet, by either streaming or downloading the audio files.
+This means you and the kids can listen to lots of well known classic fiction, nonfiction, and children's books -- at no cost -- right from your personal computer, smart phone, or tablet.
 The books available on LibriVox are books whose copyright has expired, meaning LibriVox volunteers can record them without violating copyright laws, and you can listen without paying a purchase price.
 Read More »

 Sites with Extensive Free Curricula